freddyox/tree_fractal_v2/README.md

 ![Symmetric trees](website_pics/assortment_nsplits_small_white_new.png)

-* This is a symmetric tree where two branches are constructed at each node, and the branch angle is adjusted from [0,360] degrees; this produces 360 images which are then strung together to create a gif:<p></p>
+* Here is a symmetric tree where two branches are constructed at each node, and the branch angle is adjusted from [0,360] degrees; this produces 360 images which are then strung together to create a gif:<p></p>

 ![Animating a symmetric tree](https://github.com/freddyox/freddyox.github.io/blob/master/images/tree_fractal/fractal2.gif)